List of Albanian submissions for the Academy Award for Best International Feature Film

 Albania has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1996, but only a regular basis since 2008.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.
 The Albanian submission is decided by a committee appointed by the Albanian Ministry of Culture.

-As of 2025, Albania has submitted eighteen films, but none of them were nominated.
+As of 2026, Albania has submitted nineteen films, but none of them were nominated.